ONSdigital/monthly-business-survey-results/docs/contributor_guide/CONTRIBUTING.md

 Reviews should follow the [pull request template](pr-template).
 If we want review on code that does not yet meet the definition of done, we open a draft pull request.
 Once a branch has been reviewed, it can be merged.
 We prefer to use squash merges, in order to simplify the `main` branch commit history.
 After merging the feature branch should be deleted.

+### Functions

+We prefer writing functions over classes to make it easier for beginners to understand the code.
+[Type hints](https://docs.python.org/3/library/typing.html) should be used when writing functions.
+We prefer functions to return `pandas.DataFrame` rather than `pandas.Series`.

 ### Markdown

 Local links can be written as normal, but external links should be referenced at the